Michael Parmacek, MD, Chair Department of Medicine

 Judd Flesch, M.D, Associate Program Director

-Dr. Flesch is completing his Pulmonary and Critical Care Fellowship at Penn in December 2013, and he will join the faculty as an Assistant Professor of Clinical Medicine in January 2014.
+Dr. Flesch is an Assistant Professor of Clinical Medicine in the Division of Pulmonary, Allergy, and Critical Care.
 He also serves as an Associate Program Director for the Internal Medicine Residency Program and Site Director for the Residency Program at Penn Presbyterian Medical Center (PPMC).
 Dr. Flesch’s clinical interests include consultative pulmonology and respiratory failure.
-He will serve as an attending physician on the General Medicine Service, the Pulmonary Consultation Service, and the Medical Intensive Care Unit at PPMC.
+He attends on the General Medicine Service, the Pulmonary Consultation Service, and the Medical Intensive Care Unit at PPMC.
+He is also an Associate Director of the Penn Medicine Program for LGBT Health, and has an interest in the climate for LGBT medical trainees and educating trainees in the care of LGBT patients.

 Val Amorosa, M.D, Associate Program Director